What’s Your Biggest Fear?

 To me when I ask this question of myself, I have to pause.
 There’s lots in life that I could be fearful of.

-But if I am truly honest with myself, I suppose the answer to the this question isn’t all that difficult to answer.
+But if I’m truly honest with myself, I suppose this question isn’t all that difficult to answer.

 For me my BIGGEST fear is being irrelevant.